duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - amount of time to execute a particular process
   - minimize this
 - waiting time
-  - aggregate amount of time a process has been waiting int eh ready queue
+  - aggregate amount of time a process has been waiting in the ready queue
   - will be affected by scheduling algo
   - minimize this
 - response time